 5.17.
-The inside of a hot cell should have an air tight liner to prevent the release of radioactive material from the hot cells.
+The inside of a hot cell should have an airtight liner to prevent the release of radioactive material from the hot cell.
 The liner should also be suitable for the process that takes place inside the hot cell (e.g. the liner should have an acid fume resistant coating in solid target dissolution stations where hot acid can be present).
 The edges of the liner should be rounded with an appropriate radius to prevent the accumulation of contaminated dust.
-The surface should not have unnecessary protruding parts for easy decontamination of the surface.
+To facilitate decontamination of the surface, it should not have unnecessary protruding parts.
 The liner itself should have enough mechanical strength to support any heavy system intended to be installed.
 For the production of radiopharmaceuticals, the inner liner should be designed to comply with the air quality and air flow requirements (e.g. flow to remain laminar when filling machines or dispensing systems are used for handling open radiopharmaceuticals).
-Air IL-eakage tests should be performed on the shielded hot cell should be performed at a defined frequency and in the event of any significant change of design of the hot cell.
+Air leakage tests should be performed on the shielded hot cell at a defined frequency and in case of any significant change in the design of the hot cell.